justexisted/bonitaforward/docs/prevention/CASCADING_FAILURES.md

 - ✅ Security maintained: SELECT/DELETE policies still enforce email matching
 - **Status:** ✅ Fixed - See Section #24 for detailed pattern and prevention

+**Business Application Approval - Tier and Publication Fixes - FIXED (2025-01-XX):**
+- ✅ Fixed businesses not appearing in directory after approval (changed published: false → published: true)
+- ✅ Fixed featured tier not being set on approval (now respects tier_requested field)
+- ✅ Fixed duplicate notification messages (conditional display based on status)
+- ✅ Fixed featured upgrade approval not setting both is_member and is_featured
+- ✅ Updated email notifications to use correct tier (was always 'free', now uses actual tier)
+- **Status:** ✅ Fixed - See Section #29 for detailed pattern and prevention

+**Business Application Delete Button for Approved Applications - FIXED (2025-01-XX):**
+- ✅ Added delete button for approved applications in ApplicationCard
+- ✅ Updated Netlify function to allow deletion of approved applications
+- ✅ Implemented Option B: Sets both owner_hidden_at (for filtering) and status='deleted' (for record-keeping)
+- ✅ Updated TypeScript types to include 'deleted' status
+- ✅ Created database migration to add 'deleted' to status CHECK constraint
+- **Status:** ✅ Fixed - See Section #31 for detailed pattern and prevention

 ---

 ## Why This Happens